Writing Examples

 Magazine Articles

-I wrote my first piece for The Montecito Journal in February of 2024, marking my magazine writing debut after spending two years writing online and broadcast news stories.
+I wrote my first piece for The Montecito Journal in February of 2024, marking my magazine writing debut after spending years writing online and broadcast news stories.
 As I've mentioned in more places than one on this website, I love storytelling – and I'm determined to try every medium of creative storytelling production I can get my hands on.

 “An Architect's Encore at the Cherished Coral Casino," printed in The Riv magazine on Mar.
 15, 2024.